 Our founder, Sean Brennan, has had several mental health peer advocates support him on his own journey of recovery.
 From day one wished that the Brain Food Garden Project would be a program for peers managed and operated by mental health peers.
 He attended the Howie T. Harp Advocacy Program and became an NYS-certified mental health peer advocate.
 He realized that there were very few peer-run and operated programs in the country.
 Most mental health programs are still being operated through the medical model.
 Sean made a pledge that his entire organization would be operated by persons with lived experience.

-In 2016, founder Sean Brennan had hoped that our first garden, the Todd Petriscak Memorial Garden, would find its home at the Metropolitan Community Hospital as he himself received excellent psychiatric care at MHC during a mental health crisis in 2012.
-It was during his time in 6 West that he started to develop his idea for the Brain Food Garden Project while sitting in his room every day after lunch and in his mind, staring out his window at a patch of empty rooftop space directly below started planting an imaginary garden that by the time of his discharge was completely flourishing.
+In our first attempt in 2016, to build the Todd Petriscak Memorial Garden, on unused hospital space within a NYC Health + Hospitals site.
+It was important to our Founder and Executive Director Sean Brennan that our first garden be connected to Health + Hospitals Metropolitan Community Hospital as he himself received excellent psychiatric care at MHC during a mental health crisis in 2012.
+It was during his time in 6 West that he started to finalize his idea for the Brain Food Garden Project.
+As he sat in his room every day after lunch and in his mind, staring out his window at a patch of empty rooftop space directly below started planting an imaginary garden that by the time of his discharge was completely flourishing.
 The space he looked down on is pictured here after our partner Brook Farm Group created a rendering of what it could look like.
+The program we were discussing creating for the Metropolitan Community Hospital and for their surrounding neighbors:

-Our certified team of peer advocates would be responsible for:
+A certified team of our peer advocates would be responsible for:

 Our Community Supported Agriculture Program (CSA)